edadma/mos6502/README.md

 Try it out
 ----------

-The following code (assembled using built-in assembler)
+The following code (assembled using the built-in assembler)

     COUNTER RB          ; zero page counter variable